chunfenghuayu1/Modeling_for_HSPs/README.md

 ## Notes

-- The GNN checkpoint has been saved as ==ATT_X.pth== and can be run directly in ==Predict_X.ipynb==.
+- The GNN checkpoint has been saved as `ATT_X.pth` and can be run directly in `Predict_X.ipynb`.
 - Using the Uni-Mol model requires downloading the fine-tuned model from Hugging Face.
-To use the Uni-Mol model, you need to download the fine-tuned model from Hugging Face, then rename the downloaded model to ==model_0.pth== and save it in a directory such as ==Models/Unimol/D/exp===.
+To use the Uni-Mol model, you need to download the fine-tuned model from Hugging Face, then rename the downloaded model to `model_0.pth` and save it in a directory such as `Models/Unimol/D/exp`.

 [chunfenghuayu/HSP-Model · Hugging Face](https://huggingface.co/chunfenghuayu/HSP-Model)